MetaTrading: An Immersion-Aware Model Trading Framework for Vehicular Metaverse Services: Performance Evaluation

 \subsection{Benchmark Comparison}

 Figs.~\ref{minist_MSP1}, \ref{minist_MSP2}, and \ref{minist_MSP3} show the performance improvement in classification accuracy over time, where the \textbf{\textit{immersion-aware}} outperforms the other schemes.
-This is because \textbf{\textit{immersion-aware}} utilizes IoM to incentivize MUs to allocate computation and communication resources for providing learning models to MSPs.
-The IoM metric not only evaluates the freshness and accuracy of the model but also considers the amount and potential value of raw data used for training.
-As a result, resource-limited MUs are motivated to contribute more resources, providing valuable learning models to MSPs at an accelerated pace.
-In contrast, baseline schemes like \textbf{\textit{x\_based}}, \textbf{\textit{w\_based}} and \textbf{\textit{w\_x\_based}} struggle to offer adequate incentives for MUs to contribute their available resources due to uniform rewards.
-For example, if a given MU has already reached the maximum resource it can contribute when the reward is $p$, then even if $p$ is increased further, the MSP's gains will be impaired rather than increased.
-Consequently, the uniform reward $p$ will not be increased, leading to a situation where other MUs with available resources will not contribute more resources for providing higher-value learning models.
+This is because \textbf{\textit{immersion-aware}} utilizes IoM to incentivize MUs to allocate computational and communication resources for providing local models to MSPs.
+The IoM metric not only evaluates the freshness and accuracy of the local model but also considers both the amount and potential value of raw data used for training.
+As a result, resource-constrained MUs are motivated to contribute more resources, providing valuable local models to MSPs more rapidly.

+In contrast, baseline schemes like \textbf{\textit{x\_based}}, \textbf{\textit{w\_based}}, and \textbf{\textit{w\_x\_based}} struggle to offer adequate incentives for MUs to contribute their available resources due to uniform rewards.
+For example, if an MU has already reached its maximum allocatable resources at a given reward $p$, increasing $p$ further will not yield additional contributions.
+In this situation, raising the reward only increases the MSP’s cost without eliciting additional contributions, so its utility actually declines.
+Consequently, the uniform reward $p$ remains unchanged, preventing other MUs with more resources from contributing higher-value local models.

+In addition, Figs.~\ref{minist_MSP1}, \ref{minist_MSP2}, and \ref{minist_MSP3} reveal that MSP 3 performs better than MSP 1 and MSP 2.
+For example, at the $10$th second, the accuracy of MSP 3 is about $88\%$, which is $14\%$ and $3\%$ higher than those of MSP 1 and MSP 2, respectively.
+This is because MSP 3 is associated with a higher potential value $\omega$, resulting in more substantial rewards being offered.
+As a result, the MUs will allocate more computational and communication resources to provide local models for MSP 3 than for MSP 1 and MSP 2.
+For the three different MSPs, some fluctuations are normal for model training (e.g., at time $10$s).
+Notably, the \textbf{\textit{fixed}} scheme performs the worst due to the limitations of synchronous FL, which is bottlenecked by the least capable MU.